heyfidler/udacity-android-developer-prj3/README.md

 * Allows selection of movie to view more details.

 ## To Review
--Clone this project
+* Clone this project
--edit app/src/main/res/values/strings.xml and replace movie_db_api_key with your Movie DB key -open this project in Android Studion and run in an emulator
+* Edit app/src/main/res/values/strings.xml and replace movie_db_api_key with your Movie DB key
+* Open this project in Android Studion and run in an emulator